 - Poor infrastructure The road to Mlamli a major hospital is in a very bad condition.
-Poor maintained gravel roads, lack of or limited water, sanitation, electricity and communication systems, poorly maintained health care buildings, health care equipment and nurse accommodation frustrate health delivery - Inadequate budget - Inability to attract and retain health professional staff.
+Poor maintained gravel roads, lack of or limited water, sanitation, electricity and communication systems, poorly maintained health care buildings, health care equipment and nurse accommodation frustrate health delivery.
+Empilisweni and Lady Grey both require major renovations in order to make the hospitals safe and usable. - Inadequate budget - Inability to attract and retain health professional staff.
 There are a high number of staff vacancies - Inadequate Mobile and emergency services.
-There are not enough ambulances to serve the whole area. - No 24-hour PHC facilities - Poor quality of service delivery long queues and demotivated, overworked and uncaring staff drugs and essential clinic supplies not available - No Road signs to clinics
+There are not enough ambulances to serve the whole area. - No 24-hour PHC facilities - Poor quality of service delivery - long queues and demotivated, overworked and uncaring staff drugs and essential clinic supplies not available - No Road signs to clinics